indutny/sticky-session/README.md

 The number of retries to attempt before giving up and sending a 502 Bad Gateway error to the client.

+##### `behindProxy`

+If you use this option, sticky-listen will read the headers and look for `x-forwarded-for` when reading the IP address of the client.
+This enables the balancer to work well even behind proxies such as HAProxy or nginx.

 ## LICENSE